dream11/kong-circuit-breaker/README.md

 2. Circuit breaker uses failure % to figure out if a route is healthy or not.
 Always set `min_calls_in_window` to start calculations else you may open the circuit when total_requests are fairly low.
 3. Set `half_open_max_calls_in_window` to prevent allowing too many calls to the route in half-open state.
 4. `set_logger_metrics_in_ctx` sets circuit_breaker_name, upstream_service_host and circuit_breaker_state in `kong.ctx.shared.logger_metrics.circuit_breaker`.
 You can later use this data within context of a request to log these events.
+5. `version` helps in recreating a new circuit-breaker object for a route if conf_new.version > conf_old.version, so whenever you make a change in configuration of the plugin also increment the version for changes to take affect.

 ## Inspired by